fulldotdev/starter/README.md

 ```

 NOTE: When rebasing, you must run `git push origin <branch-name> --force` in order to override your old commits on your remote branch.
 This is why It's recommend to rebase only on private repos.

-### Working with a local version of the blocks package

-1. clone the ui repo and run `pnpm run link` in the root of the ui repo.
-2. run `pnpm run connect` in the root of this project repo.

-### Working with the content-layer

-For docs on what you can do and how to work with with the content layer, see the [fulldev-ui docs](https://ui.full.dev/overview/content-layer).
-Important things as the folder and file structure are all explained there.

-### Editing the content

-You will be greeted with a starter page, to edit the content of this page, see `src/content/pages/index.md`.

-### (Custom) Blocks

-To build sections we use blocks.
-Blocks are reusable components that can be used in any page.
-These blocks are now primarily sourced from the FullUI Library, providing a set of pre-built, customizable components.
-You can use these blocks directly in your pages.

-If you need to customize a block, you can create a block with the same name in `src/blocks/` to override the FullUI version.
-This allows you to maintain consistency with the FullUI naming conventions while tailoring the block to your specific needs.

-Additionally, you can still create entirely new custom blocks in `src/blocks/` if you need functionality not provided by the FullUI Library.
-This flexibility allows you to extend the available block set while leveraging the power of the FullUI components.

-### Layouts

-We use layouts to define the structure of the page.
-To create a new layout, see `src/layouts/` and use them following the same approach as done in `index.astro`.

-### Customization & Theming

-We use the Fulldev-UI library for theming.
-To change the theme, see `src/layouts/Layout.astro` and follow the Fulldev-UI [customization guide](https://ui.full.dev/overview/customization).

-## Commands

-- `dev`: Runs the Astro development server.
-This command starts a local development server, allowing you to preview your Astro project in real-time as you make changes.

-- `build`: Builds the Astro project.
-This command compiles your Astro project into static files ready for deployment.

-- `check`: Checks the Astro project for any errors or warnings.
-This is useful for catching potential issues before building or deploying your project.

-- `preview`: Generates a preview of the Astro project.
-This command builds your project and then serves the built files locally, allowing you to preview the production version of your site.

-- `astro`: Runs the Astro CLI.
-This is a general-purpose command that can be used with various subcommands to perform different Astro-related tasks.

-- `test`: Runs a series of checks and builds for testing purposes.
-Specifically, it runs `astro check`, `astro build`, and `astro preview` in sequence, providing a comprehensive test of your project's integrity.

-- `connect`: Links the global version of fulldev-ui to your project.
-This is useful when working with a local or development version of the fulldev-ui library.
-Must run `pnpm run link` in the fulldev-ui repo first.